AtomGraph/Core-PHP/README.md

 Supports JAX-RS-style RESTful API:

 * resource annotations like `@Path` and `@GET`
-* `UriBuilder` for building URIs out of components
+* `UriBuilder` for building URIs out of components (includes implementation in JavaScript)
 * `ResponseBuilder` for building `Response` objects

 Further implementation of missing JAX-RS features is planned.